-You just recorded your first podcast!
+You just recorded and uploaded your first podcast!
 Now, let us convince you WHY you need to podcast for your business.

 Why should small businesses use podcast?

-Have you wondered how to reach out to your audience besides ads, LIVE webinars and marketing campaigns?
-Did you know that podcasting is set to increase by 34% by listener base in India?
+Did you know that podcasting is set to increase by 40-45% by listener base in India?